mixly/SMeshStudio/smeshcore/tools/gcc_arm/share/doc/gcc-arm-none-eabi/readme.txt

   -u _printf_float

 e.g. to output a float, the command line is like:
-$ arm-none-eabi-gcc --specs=nano.specs -u _printf_float $(OTHER_OPTIONS)
+$ arm-none-eabi-gcc --specs=nano.specs -u _printf_float $(OTHER_LINK_OPTIONS)

 For more about the difference and usage, please refer the README.nano in the source package.

 Users can choose to use or not use semihosting by following instructions.
 ** semihosting
-You can add -lrdimon in the command line and compile the programs like:
+If you need semihosting, linking like:
-$ arm-none-eabi-gcc --specs=rdimon.specs \
+$ arm-none-eabi-gcc --specs=rdimon.specs $(OTHER_LINK_OPTIONS)
-  -Wl,--start-group -lgcc -lc -lc -lm -lrdimon -Wl,--end-group $(OTHER_OPTIONS)

 ** non-semihosting/retarget
-If you are using retarget, you can add -lnosys in the command line and compile the programs like:
+If you are using retarget, linking like:
-$ arm-none-eabi-gcc \
+$ arm-none-eabi-gcc --specs=nosys.specs $(OTHER_LINK_OPTIONS)

-  -Wl,--start-group -lgcc -lc -lc -lm -lnosys -Wl,--end-group $(OTHER_OPTIONS)
+* GCC Plugin usage
+This release includes following Linux GCC plugins for additional performance
+optimization:

+** tree_switch_shortcut: optimize (Finite State Machine) FSM style program to reduce condition jump or indirect jumps.
+Usage:
+(GCC option) -fplugin=tree_switch_shortcut_elf

+Please be noticed that current GCC plugin can only run on Linux host.
+They are not available to Windows or Mac OS hosted GCC.

 * Linker scripts & startup code *